techtanzeel/collado-io/src/markdown/blog/would-you-rather-refactor/index.md

 ...down to a single product, Figma — without losing any features nor accepting any tradeoffs along the way.
 This is definitely not something that happens very often.

 Because of that, I was already interacting with Figma but never had the opportunity to get my hands dirty.
-Moreover, one of the things that I regret the most (again, going back to the point of rushing through the Nanodegree) was that during the program I didn’t have the time to actually design the projects.
-But instead jumped straight to the code editor — not something that I’m proud of.
-In other words, I would have never encouraged my team to do such a thing, but I clearly didn’t eat my own dog food here.
+Moreover, one of the things that I regret the most (again, going back to the point of rushing through the Nanodegree) was that during the program I didn't have the time to actually design the projects.
+But instead jumped straight to the code editor — not something that I'm proud of.
+In other words, I would have never encouraged my team to do such a thing, but I clearly didn't eat my own dog food here.

 So I started — as it should be — from the very beginning.
 Designing each component in advance, every state it went through the app lifecycle.
 The journey started with colors and typography.
-In this regard, I cheated a little bit and used Ironhack’s color palette.
+In this regard, I cheated a little bit and used Ironhack's color palette.
 For the fonts, I used a combination of Fira Code and Fira Mono.

 ![New colors and fonts](./colors-fonts.jpg "The new colors and fonts used for the upgrade of the Would You Rather project")